Regex

 pub fn replace_with(self, haystack: string, replace_fn: |(Captures)|: string): string

-Replace the first match in the given string with Closure
+Replace the first match in the given string with Closure.

 replace_with